 ...I met wonderful teachers, parents and students in many schools.

-...I taught in a little private school and met moms who became my Yadas.
+...I taught in a little private school for a year and met moms who became my Yadas.

 ...I worked with great teens in a youth ministry.